idleberg/babel-preset-atomic/README.md

 2. `targets`

 To change the target of `preset-env` plugin.
-By default this is configured for Electron.
+By default this is configured for Electron 11.

 ```json
 {